eptalights/eptalights-python/docs/php_support.rst

     ")
     L0010 0003 RETURN int(1)

-Using Eptalight's Lifter, the PHP bytecode instructions are lifted into a GIMPLE-like intermediate representation (IR), where call sites, functions, classes, control flow graphs (CFG), and variables are extracted and made easily accessible in a Pythonic way.
+Using Eptalight's Lifter, the PHP bytecode instructions are lifted into a SOPHIA-IR, where call sites, functions, classes, control flow graphs (CFG), and variables are extracted and made easily accessible in a Pythonic way.

 .. code-block:: python